frazierr2/final-project/README.md

 ### API's

-I used the following API's in the development of U-Grub
+I used the following API's in the development of U-Grub:
 * [Parse Server] for CRUD Development
 * Yelp's [Search API] v2 for searching restaurants here and wide